Patrick Power (tenor): Biography

-He has performed Pagliacci and Cavalleria rusticana in Auckland, and featured in an episode of the television series Coming Home in 1999.
+He featured in an episode of the television series Coming Home in 1999.

-He is currently lecturing in voice, languages for singers and vocal pedagogy at the Elder Conservatorium of Music, University of Adelaide.
+Since returning to New Zealand in 2000 he has taught at a number of different institutions.
+He taught at the Eastern Institute of Technology from 2000-2006.
+He was also a lecturer in voice at the Elder Conservatorium of Music, University of Adelaide from 2009 until he returned again to New Zealand in 2016.

+As of 2023 he lives in Hawke's Bay and teaches voice privately and at two local high schools.

+Discography

+Awards

 In the 2003 Queen's Birthday Honours, Power was appointed an Officer of the New Zealand Order of Merit, for services to opera.